Tuesday, October 11th is International Day of the Girl - a day to celebrate girls as influential changemakers.

 Started in 2000 as an after-school program for girls of color, Girls for a Change has become a center for female innovators, STEAM learning, tutoring, and social and emotional wellness.
 Girls for a Change works to uplift the community by showing girls their strength and capabilities.
 Through fun physical and creative activities, each girl is empowered to overcome obstacles of prejudice and poverty to redefine her future.
 Get connected with this incredible sisterhood on Facebook!

-We love each of these organizations for how they celebrate the limitless potential of girls to do good in the world.
+We love each of these female empowerment organizations for how they celebrate the limitless potential of girls to do good in the world.
 As a majority women-owned company with a social mission to empower women, we believe that equal opportunity for women and girls everywhere means a brighter future for all.

 Which girl empowerment organizations or nonprofits inspire you to give back?
 Let us know in the comments below!